Financial Glossary

 Annual Percentage Rate (APR)

 LoansThe total yearly cost of borrowing expressed as a percentage.
-APR includes the interest rate plus all fees and charges, giving you the true cost of a loan.
-In South Africa, lenders...
+It's basically the interest rate plus fees and charges bundled together — that's the real price of credit.
+In SA, lend...

 Arrears